 Scope and syllabus

-Part III: Knowledge technologies for development
+Part II: Knowledge and communication technologies and approaches for development

 Part II of the module moves us on from the focus on theory and concepts, building on our understanding of these and our awareness of some high level factors related to the context for development.

 We start by considering how knowledge is negotiated and constructed through communication processes that involve inequalities of power.
 This provides a background for an examination of development communication, the term widely used to describe the communication and media activities institutionalised in international development organisations since the 1950s.
 Here, we analyse how different worldviews and institutional settings affect the use of communication and ICTs for development programming.
 When looking at the ways ICTs have been applied to or harnessed by international development, the emphasis is on understanding that the technologies alone do not produce development impacts.